 By overriding activity-level settings such as destination or transfer addresses, the settings in this page control the way the SIP message is transmitted.
-Available options are described in Table 3-3.
+Available options are described in the following table:

-Table 3-3.
-Send Request Properties - Flow Manager

-Parameter Description Send this message based on Defines the transmission mode, using either configured activity-level settings or overriding settings specified in this page.
+Parameter Description Send this message based on Defines the transmission mode, using either configured activity level settings or overriding settings specified in this page.
 Default Settings The message is transmitted using the predefined activity settings.
 Redirect Information The message is transmitted using redirect information included in the message.
-Current implementation limits the number of redirect information to 3 addresses, referenced as First , Second , or Third address.
+Current implementation limits the number of redirect information to three addresses, referenced as First, Second, or Third address.
 If there is no redirect info available, the function returns an error message.
-If an IP address is specified exceeding the number of redirect info items (for example, you choose Third Address and only 2 redirects are defined), the First Address is automatically selected.
+If an IP address is specified exceeding the number of redirect info items (for example, you choose Third Address and only two redirects are defined), the First Address is automatically selected.
+Raw Information The message is transmitted as is, with the auto variables not being evaluated.
+Available options are: Using Test/Activity settings - The message uses the activity settings.
+Using DNS or IP address - The message uses the specified IP address or DNS name and port (mandatory).

-Table 3-3.
-Send Request Properties - Flow Manager (Continued)

-Description Parameter Raw Information The message is transmitted as is, with the auto variables not being evaluated.

-Available options are:

-- Using Test/Activity settings The message uses the activity settings. - Using DNS or IP address The message uses the specified IP address or DNS name and port (mandatory).
 If the DNS name is used, the application checks it using the current network settings on the local machine.
-A warning message displays if the address cannot be resolved on the network.
+A warning message appears if the address cannot be resolved on the network.
 Evaluate the expressions in the proper fields - If enabled, expression(s) contained in any of the above fields are evaluated.

-Semantic Information

-You can choose between:

-- Using Test/activity settings It uses the settings in the activity configuration. - Using DNS or IP address It uses the specified IP address or DNS name and port (mandatory).
+Semantic Information You can choose between: Using Test/activity settings - It uses the settings in the activity configuration.
+Using DNS or IP address - It uses the specified IP address or DNS name and port (mandatory).
 If the DNS name is used, the application checks it using the current network settings on the local machine.
-A warning message displays in case the address cannot be resolved on the network.
+A warning message appears in case the address cannot be resolved on the network.
 When choosing this option, a proxy or registrar role can be selected for the IP address.
 You can override the activity level Destination Phone, Destination IPAddress, Destination Port, and TransferAddress settings by using variables or expressions in the fields below.
 When the activity is contained in a VoIPSIP cloud, you can also overrride the activity level Source Address and Source Port, default values being the address and port of the first SIP Proxy Server that is part of the cloud.
 Evaluate the expressions in the proper fields - If enabled, expression(s) contained in any of the above fields are evaluated.

-Retransmission Settings Specifies retransmission settings that override the activity level settings defined in the VoIP Plug-in SIP Settings tab.
+Parameter Description Retransmission Settings Specifies retransmission settings that override the activity level settings defined in the VoIP Plug-in SIP Settings tab.
+Follow settings specified at activity level When selected, the activity-level retransmission settings are used.

-Voice Functions Reference VoIP SIP Functions Library

-Table 3-3.
-Send Request Properties - Flow Manager (Continued)

-Parameter Description Follow settings specified at activity level When selected, the activity-level retransmission settings are used.
 You can, however, specify different T1 and T2 timer values by entering values in the fields below.
-Disable retransmission When selected, the message is not retransmitted, regardless of the activity-level retransmission settings.
+Disable retransmission When selected, the message is not retransmitted, regardless of the activity level retransmission settings.